-Our Advocates accommodated 19,000 visits both onsite and through a new Call Center to help guests with housing and job searches, transportation, rent and utility arrearages, health and wellness care, and critical access to recovery and mental health services.
+Completed more than 14,000 visits with guests both on-site and through our Advocacy Helpline to assist guests with housing and job searches, transportation, rent and utility arrearages, health and wellness care, and critical access to recovery and mental health services.
 Through this work, we prevented eviction for more than 1,172 guests and helped others negotiate with utility companies to restore services or access affordable re-payment plans to avoid shutoff of services.

 - Our Employment Specialist provided 700 sessions assisting guests with job searches and applications, resume writing, and building interview skills.
 And now, we are also helping guests to navigate unemployment benefits and seek work in new fields.